Lynn R. Goldman

 She was previously Professor of Environmental Health Sciences at the Johns Hopkins University Bloomberg School of Public Health; and Chief of the Division of Environmental and Occupational Disease Control (as well as other positions) at the California Department of Public Health.

 She is a member of the National Academy of Medicine (NAM) and has received the NAM Walsh McDermott Award for service to the academy.
 She is a recipient of the Heinz Award for Global Environmental Change and the American Public Health Association Environment Section’s Homer M. Calver Award.
-Currently, she serves on the National Research Council (NRC) Environmental Health Matters Initiative; is a Trustee of the Environmental Defense Fund; is immediate past chair of the Association of Schools and Programs of Public Health; a member of the CDC Advisory Committee to the Director, and is a member of the NIH National Advisory Environmental Health Sciences Council.
+Currently, she serves on the National Research Council (NRC) Environmental Health Matters Initiative and is a Trustee of the Environmental Defense Fund.

 Dr. Goldman holds a BS and MS from UC Berkeley, an MD from UCSF; an MPH from Johns Hopkins University; and completed pediatric residency training at the UCSF Benioff Children’s Hospital in Oakland.
 She has received alumna awards from Johns Hopkins University (Woodrow Wilson Award for Excellence in Government and election to the Society of Scholars); University of California San Francisco (UCSF) (150th Anniversary Alumni Excellence Award); and the University of California Berkeley School of Public Health (Alumna of the Year and its Influential Alumni Award).